Healthy eating is about having a healthy balanced diet and choosing healthier options when preparing meals!

 Do you fancy having a healthier, fitter body?
 Of course!
 We all do.
 Yet, it is easy to eat as if we don’t.

 For our bodies to function well, we need to eat well.
 A healthy body is built from healthy ingredients.
 Healthy eating does not have to be expensive.
-It also does not have to be complicated by keeping count of every calorie.
+A healthy diet does not have to be complicated by keeping count of every calorie.

 Start with one small change at a time, choose

-healthier foods over less healthy ones most of the time.
+healthier foods over less healthier ones.
 And as you begin to feel healthier, you will reap the benefits of choosing healthier.

 we eat what we need.
 Consuming more than we need causes weight gain that may lead to health problems.